-*Probable outcomes: Receiving insight, deepening wisdom, experiencing the sacredness of all life and, supported by compassionate community, expanding our sense of a more whole and authentic Self-hood, thus strengthening our personal capacity to give voice to our unique truths.
+*Probable outcomes: Receiving insight, deepening wisdom, experiencing the sacredness of all life and, supported by compassionate community, expanding our sense of a more whole and authentic Self-hood,

-All this contributes to our ability to re-story our current culture
+All this contributes to our ability to re-story our current culture,

-mending the web as we imagine new ways of being on earth.
+mending the web as we do.

 .Contact Deborah Milton to register and for more information. email@example.com 206-780-9714